Showing posts with label Flood Waters Down. Show all posts

 If that sounds familiar, it's because it is.

-Just this past week, CNN detailed the now-undeniable link between human-caused global warming and record-breaking heatwaves across the globe.
-“We are seeing extremes that scientists didn’t expect until the 2030s or 2040s,” one researcher noted.
-“We’ve accelerated the timeline of risk.”
+In the same week, CNN in the United States detailed the now-undeniable link between human-caused global warming and record-breaking heatwaves across the globe.
+"We are seeing extremes that scientists didn’t expect until the 2030s or 2040s," one researcher noted.
+"We’ve accelerated the timeline of risk."

 Heat isn’t neutral